EnricoMassone/Pokedex/README.md

 # Pokedex
 Welcome to Pokedex!
 This is a toy project, used to showcase how to implement a Web API by using ASP.NET core 8 with Controllers.
 This project contains the following API endpoints:
- - GET /pokemon/{pokemon-name}: this endpoint returns basic information on the searched Pokemon.
+ - `GET /pokemon/{pokemon-name}`: this endpoint returns basic information on the searched Pokemon.
- - GET /pokemon/translated/{pokemon-name}: this endpoint is similar to the previous one, but in this case the Pokemon description is translated using the [FunTranslations API](https://funtranslations.com/)
+ - `GET /pokemon/translated/{pokemon-name}`: this endpoint is similar to the previous one, but in this case the Pokemon description is translated using the [FunTranslations API](https://funtranslations.com/)

 If you want to learn more about the available endpoints, you can use the included Swagger UI which is available at the following endpoint: